lilianrebai/lilianrebai.github.io/_pages/about.md

 <div class="intro-note">
   <p>
     I am a 5th-year PhD student at Toulouse School of Economics.
-My research focuses on better understanding insurance and reinsurance systems for natural disasters, and their consequences for real estate markets, household sorting, and climate-risk exposure.
+My research focuses on better understanding how insurance and reinsurance systems for natural disasters shape climate-risk exposure, housing markets, and economic welfare.
   </p>
 </div>